Slim Gaillard: Career

-Gaillard could play several instruments and managed to turn the performance from jazz to comedy.
-He would play the guitar with his left hand fretting with fingers pointing down over the fingerboard (instead of the usual way up from under it), or would play credible piano solos with his palms facing up.
-Gaillard wrote the theme song to the Peter Potter radio show.
-In addition, in 1950 he wrote and recorded the "Don Pitts On the Air" theme for San Francisco DJ Don Pitts.
-On March 27, 2008, the Pitts theme song entered the archives of the Rock and Roll Hall of Fame in Cleveland, Ohio.
+Gaillard could play several instruments and manage to turn the performance from jazz to comedy.
+He would play guitar with his left hand fretting with fingers pointing down over the fingerboard (instead of the usual way up from under it), or would play credible piano solos with palms facing up.

+Gaillard wrote the theme for the Peter Potter radio show, and wrote and recorded the "Don Pitts On the Air" theme in 1950 for San Francisco DJ Don Pitts.
+On March 27, 2008, the Pitts theme entered the archives of the Rock and Roll Hall of Fame in Cleveland, Ohio.

 In the early 1960s, Gaillard lived in San Diego, California.
-During that time he recorded several singles and performed with local bands.
-Under the name Slim Delgado, he recorded a rock and roll single for the Xavier label titled "Frank Rhoads Round" The B-side is a song called "Dr. Free".
+During that time, he recorded several singles and performed with local bands.
+Under the name Slim Delgado, he recorded "Frank Rhoads Round", a rock-and-roll single for the Xavier label.
+On the B-side is a song called "Dr. Free".

-Gaillard appeared in several shows in the 1960s and 1970s, including Marcus Welby, M.D., Charlie's Angels, Mission: Impossible, Medical Center, The Flip Wilson Show, and Then Came Bronson.
-He also appeared in the 1970s TV series Roots: The Next Generations and reprised some of his old hits on the NBC prime-time variety program The Chuck Barris Rah Rah Show.
+Gaillard appeared on several TV shows during the '60s and '70s, including Marcus Welby, M.D., Charlie's Angels, Mission: Impossible, Medical Center, The Flip Wilson Show, and Then Came Bronson.
+He also appeared in the '70s TV series Roots: The Next Generations and reprised some of his old hits on the NBC prime-time variety program The Chuck Barris Rah Rah Show.

-By the early 1980s Gaillard was touring the European jazz festival circuit, playing with such musicians as Arnett Cobb.
-He also played with George Melly and John Chilton's Feetwarmers, appearing on their BBC television series and also occasionally deputising for Melly when he was unwell.
-Gaillard's behavior on stage was often erratic and nerve-wracking for the accompanying musicians.
-He made a guest appearance on Show 106 of the 1980s music program Night Music, an NBC late-night music series hosted by David Sanborn.
+By the early 1980s, Gaillard was touring the European jazz festival circuit, playing with such musicians as Arnett Cobb.
+He also performed with George Melly and John Chilton's Feetwarmers, appearing on their BBC television series and occasionally deputising for Melly when he was unwell.
+Gaillard's onstage behavior was often erratic and nerve-wracking for the accompanying musicians.
+He made a guest appearance on Show 106 of the 1980s program Night Music, an NBC late-night music series hosted by David Sanborn.

+Gaillard followed Dizzy Gillespie's advice to move to Europe and settled in London in 1983.
 Around Christmas 1985, Gaillard recorded the album Siboney at Gateway Studios in Battersea, London, produced by Joe Massot.
 As Massot recalled later: